JetBrains/teamcity-documentation/topics/ordering-build-queue.md

 ## Removing Builds From Build Queue

-To remove build(s) from the Queue, check the __Remove__ box next to the selected build and confirm the deletion.
+To remove build(s) from the queue, check the __Remove__ box next to the selected build and confirm the deletion.
 If a build to be removed from the queue is a part of a build chain, TeamCity shows the following message below comment field: "This build is a part of a build chain".
 Refer to the [Build Chain](build-chain.md#Stopping%2FRemoving+From+Queue+Builds+from+Build+Chain) description for details.

 Also you can remove all your personal builds from the queue at once from the __Actions__ menu.